1. False alarms — fatal to any monitoring

 8. Ignoring switched-off hosts

 You can tell Checkmk that it is perfectly OK for a host to be powered off.
-To do this, find the Host check command rule set and set its value to Always assume host to be up:
+To do this, find the Host check command rule set, create a new rule, and set its value to Always assume host to be up:

 Now, all printers will always be displayed as UP — no matter what their actual status is.